Whether you are trying to get the sleep out of your eyes, or just looking to keep an old tradition alive, you should learn how to make cowboy coffee.

 But be warned: it's strictly for cowboys and cowgirls.
 Got it?

-It consists of only a few ingredients, including the obvious water and ground coffee, but also an egg shell and some salt, if you want it.
+It consists of only a few ingredients, including the obvious water and ground coffee beans, but also an egg shell and some salt, if you want it.

 The main difference between cowboy coffee and your typical cup of joe is that it isn't filtered or strained, and the grounds can (and usually will) get into your mouth and get ingested rather easily.